wandb/docs/docs/guides/hosting/operator.md

       install: false
 ```

-This YAML file defines the desired state of your Weights & Biases deployment, including the version, environment variables, external resources like databases, and other
+This YAML file defines the desired state of your W&B deployment, including the version, environment variables, external resources like databases, and other
 necessary settings.
 Use the above YAML as a starting point and add the missing information.

 The full list of spec customization can be found [here](https://github.com/wandb/helm-charts/blob/main/charts/operator-wandb/values.yaml) in the Helm repository.
 The recommended approach is to only change what is necessary and otherwise use the default values.